bcsamrudh/LearnQuest/README.md

 - **Upvoting**: Users can upvote their favorite notes to show appreciation.
 - **Note Download**: Users can download notes for offline access.
 - **Question Generation**: Users can generate questions based on the content of the notes.
-- **Accessible UI**: The website is made accessible, so that everybody can take advantage of the website.
+- **Accessible UI**: The website is made accessible so that everybody can take advantage of the website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>